 ffmpeg -i name_of_the_video_file

-WARNING: Embedded subtitles might not work for some (large) files, due to the time needed to extract them.
+WARNING: Embedded text-based subtitles might not work for some (large) files, due to the time needed to extract them.
 It's even more true if the file is stored on a remote drive.

 Selecting external file vs. embedded subtitle file